BalaIyyappan/Mysql/SQL basic commands.md

 7.describe/explain [table_name]; -- To describe the field and its type 8.describe [t_name] state; -- To show the contents in table 9.select * from [t_name]; -- To show all the contents of the table
+10.GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password'; -- To grant permission-create databases/tables for user